Siemens sees lower profit, but books more big-ticket orders

-FRANKFURT, Germany — Siemens AG saw net profit fall 14 percent in the most recent quarter as higher taxes and lagging profits at its oil and gas business weighed on earnings.
+FRANKFURT, Germany — Industrial equipment and technology company Siemens saw net profit fall 14 percent in the most recent quarter as higher taxes and lagging profits at its oil and gas business weighed on earnings.

 The oil and gas business saw earnings fall by more than half to 164 million euros as global energy trends reduced demand for the division’s offerings including for gas turbines to generate electricity.